 Easy Baked Fish with Garlic and Basil

-Easy, tender baked fish infused with garlic and basil.
 The secret to this juicy fish is in the quick fish marinade with a few spices, garlic, fresh basil, a little citrus and extra virgin olive oil.
+Make a fresh salad while the fish bakes and dinner is on your table in no time!

 Ingredients